Trauma & Emotional Patterns7 min read

 Why Your Body Won't Let You Relax (Even When You're Exhausted)

 You finally have time off.
-Nothing is wrong.
-But your chest is tight, your jaw is clenched, and your body refuses to settle.
-This isn't a failure to relax — it's your nervous system doing exactly what it learned to do.
+Nothing urgent is happening.
+But your chest is tight, your jaw is clenched, and your body will not settle.
+This is not a failure to relax.
+It is often what happens when your nervous system has learned to stay on guard.

-At Peace Love Wellness, we understand this pattern through a somatic, trauma-informed lens.
-Rather than treating the tension as something to override with willpower, we work with it as information — a signal that your nervous system has learned to stay on guard, even when the threat is no longer present.
+At Peace Love Wellness, we understand this through a somatic, trauma-informed lens.
+We do not treat the tension as a failure of willpower.
+We treat it as information.
+Your nervous system may have learned to stay alert even when danger is no longer present.

 What it actually feels like when your body will not relax

 This is not ordinary tiredness.
-Ordinary tiredness resolves with rest.
-What we are describing is the experience of being exhausted and activated at the same time — a state where the body is running on fumes but still will not power down.
+With ordinary tiredness, rest helps.
+Here, you feel exhausted and activated at the same time.
+Your body is worn out, but it still will not power down.

 You might notice that you: